brewchetta/ph1-mock-challenge-periodic-table/README.md

 ## BONUS - Sort Elements

-When the element cards are created, find a way to sort the elements on the DOM so that they're in order of their atomic number (id).
+When the element cards are created, find a way to sort the elements before you add them to the the DOM so that they're in order of their atomic number (id).